dataplat/dbatools/readme.md

 $allservers = $old, $new

 # Alternatively, use Registered Servers
-$allservers = Get-DbaCmsRegServer -SqlInstance $instance
+$allservers = Get-DbaRegServer -SqlInstance $instance

 # Need to restore a database?
 It can be as simple as this:
 Restore-DbaDatabase -SqlInstance $instance -Path "C:\temp\AdventureWorks2012-Full Database Backup.bak"